DanielHaring/TYPO3-Crystalis/README.md

 To install Crystalis via ZIP-file please do the following:

 1. Download the release branch of you choice (e.g. Crystalis-6.2)
-2. Unpack the ZIP-file into the following directory of you TYPO3 CMS installation: *typo3conf/ext*
+2. Unpack the ZIP-file into the following directory of your TYPO3 CMS installation: *typo3conf/ext*
 3. Rename the extracted folder to *crystalis* and ensure your webserver has at least reading access to it
 4. Log into the Backend of your TYPO3 CMS installation